apolopena/portfolio-list/README.md

-# portfolio-list
+# apolopena/portfolio-list
-A curated list of the technical works of Apolo pena
+A simple list of some of the technical works of Apolo pena

+## Software
+- gitpod-laravel-starter
+  - tbd
+- gitpod-phpmyadmin
+  - tbd

+## Javascript and Typescript:
+- ecommerce website from The React 2020 course
+  - tbd
+- Questions and Answers web feature
+  - tbd
+- Devflix
+  - tbd